N.D. Sup. Ct. Admin. Orders

 SECTION 2.
 SCOPE

-This order governs mediation in parental rights and responsibilities disputes in the Project districts: the South Central Judicial District; the Northeast Central Judicial District; the Northeast; the Southwest Judicial District; and the Northwest Judicial District of North Dakota.
+This order governs mediation in parental rights and responsibilities disputes in the district courts.
 To the extent the requirements of N.D.R.Civ.P.
 16(b) and N.D.R.Ct.
 8.3(b) conflict with this order, this order's provisions control.
 The N.D.R.Ct.
 8.8 alternative dispute resolution statement requirement is satisfied by compliance with this order.

 SECTION 3.
 IN GENERAL

-(A) Project courts must offer mediation in cases in which there is a dispute or an unresolved issue regarding parental rights and responsibilities or relocation, except as provided in this rule.
+(A) District courts must offer mediation in cases in which there is a dispute or an unresolved issue regarding parental rights and responsibilities or relocation, except as provided in this rule.

 (B) The Supreme Court will fund the Project mediation orientation and mediation sessions as provided in this order.